Woodbridge DWI Lawyers Providing Strong Advocacy for Residents Charged with DUI

 Defendants who fail the field sobriety tests, or who refuse to take the test, will usually be asked to submit to a breath test after a 20-minute waiting period.
 The breath test measures the driver’s Blood Alcohol Content (BAC).
 If the BAC level is .08 or more, the driver will be charged with driving while intoxicated (DWI).
 If the driver refuses to take the breath test, the refusal can be used as evidence in court, and the driver will also face a mandatory license suspension and fines.

-Our Essex County DUI attorneys understand the defenses that apply.
+Our Woodbridge DUI attorneys understand the defenses that apply.
 Refusing to take a field sobriety test is different than failing to submit to a breath test.
 Officers must inform the accused of the consequences for failing to take any test.
 If the driver passed the sobriety test, then the officer normally would not have the probable cause needed to conduct a breath test.

 - Link to NJ’s DWI penalty PDF